HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/the_module_framework/themeopt_renderflow.md

 The modules are then processed in order, and contributions to each type are aggregated into sets.
 All contributions of a particular type at the current extension point are collected into groups by their type.

-!!! important
-    It is the responsibility of the contributor to ensure that the content of the contribution does not include malicious code.
+**Important:** It is the responsibility of the contributor to ensure that the content of the contribution does not include malicious code.
 For example, config values that are read by a data source must be escaped before serializing it.

 Responses are rendered in this order: